 Foster a Culture of Data Quality

 Promote a culture of data quality by highlighting its importance to your organization’s success.
-Encourage collaboration between IT, data management teams, and business units to align efforts with organizational goals.
-A shared commitment to high standards ensures data remains accurate and reliable.
+Encourage collaboration between IT, data management teams, and business units.
+A shared commitment to high standards makes sure data remains accurate and reliable.

 Data Entropy